afterbirthplus/afterbirthplus.github.io/README.md

 # Afterbirth+ Documentation
 An attempt at documenting Afterbirth+ Lua API before it's even released.
-All stubs reside in `functions.lua`.
+All stubs reside in the `api` directory.

 # Dependencies
 * LDoc 1.4.3+